 - Detailed Feature Specifications

 Feature Specification Template

-As products grow larger, the feature description section becomes a collection of individual feature specifications - each owned and maintained by a separate product owner.
+A Feature Spec wiki in large teams ends up being a collection of individual feature specifications - each owned and maintained by a separate product owner.

 - Scope - current and future